coder/coder/docs/contributing/frontend.md

 Each component gets its own folder.
 Make sure you add a test and Storybook stories for the component as well.
-By keeping these tidy, the codebase will remain easy to navigate, healthy and maintainable for all contributors.
+By keeping these tidy, the codebase will remain navigable, healthy, and maintainable for all contributors.

 ### Accessibility

 We strive to keep our UI accessible.
 When using colors, avoid adding new elements with low color contrast.
-Always use labels on inputs, not just placeholders.
+Always use labels on inputs, not only placeholders.
 These are important for screen-readers.

 ### Should I create a new component?